JoeBiellik/ghd/README.md

 ## Configuration
 The service binds to `localhost:5000` by default, to bind to a different address use the `--server.urls` flag, e.g. `ghd --server.urls=http://0.0.0.0:80`.

 All configuration options are stored in `settings.json`.
+Multiple repositories and branches can be watched by creating multiple profiles.

 ### SSH
 #### Disabled